-This Gingerbread Chai Latte is a simple, festive beverage that will keep you warm all winter long.
+This Gingerbread Chai Latte is an easy, low sugar, holiday drink that will keep you warm and cozy!

 There’s something so comforting about a warm beverage this time of year, right?
 Hot chocolate, chai tea, peppermint mochas – there seem to be endless options!
 So what’s one more addition to your cozy hot beverage repertoire? 😉 Enter: Gingerbread Chai Latte!

-This Gingerbread Chai Latte is 100% delicious.
+This Gingerbread Chai Latte is completely cozy and delicious.
 You’ve got all your classic chai spice flavors, dialed up a few notches with some extra ginger and cinnamon to really emphasis the gingerbread spices.
 But the real key to this Gingerbread Chai Latte is the molasses.

 Molasses is a key ingredient in gingerbread cookies, and it may have some more nutritional benefits that you realized.

 What is molasses and how is it made?